A quiet place to remember, reflect, and honor those we love.

 Significant individuals interred include:

-Three Connecticut Governors: Robert Treat, Jonathan Law and Charles H. Pond, along with Brigadier General George W. Baird (Medal of Honor recipient).
+Three Connecticut Governors: Robert Treat, Jonathan Law and Charles H. Pond, Brigadier General George W. Baird (Medal of Honor recipient).

 A significant inscription is that of Mary (Molly) Fowler who died in 1792 at age 24.